-- You can take a short shower from the evening after the operation.
-You can take a bath from 48 hours after the operation.
+- Bruising of the scrotum is usually present for six to ten days after surgery.
+You should take things very easy for the first ten days after the procedure.
+Heavy lifting or straining during this time risks causing bleeding to restart. - Pain can be alleviated with paracetamol and wearing supportive underpants may alleviate some discomfort, (we can supply scrotal supports). - You may have a dressing applied to the wound but often this is not necessary. - You can take a short shower from the evening after the operation.
+48hrs after your operation you can have a bath.
 You should not use any soap or other toiletries just warm water.
-You can add salt to the bath if you wish.
-You should bathe the penis twice a day and dry carefully until the wound has healed. - Do not apply any creams, talcum powder or medication to the wound as they may trap bacteria and could cause infection. - The stitches are self-dissolving and do not have to be removed.
-If they persist after the wound has healed you can ask your practice nurse to remove them. - You should avoid sexual intercourse until the scar is completely healed as an erection can cause discomfort and cause the stitches to fall out.
+You can add salt to the bath if you wish. - Do not apply any creams, talcum powder or medication to the wound as they may trap bacteria and could cause infection. - The stitches are self-dissolving and do not have to be removed.
+If they persist for more than three weeks and the wound is healed you can ask your practice nurse to remove them.